KatsuyaKai/programming-project/README.md

 <a id='biopython'></a>
 ### **Biopython**

-This program uses biopython, so please make sure it is installed.
+This programme uses biopython, so please make sure it is installed.

 Should you need to install biopython, please see the link here: https://biopython.org/wiki/Download